top of page

 Jake grew up in Brighton, where a love of football and sport shaped his early life.
 He completed his BA in Sport Coaching and Development in 2016, going on to coach a wide range of sports and deliver the Duke of Edinburgh's Award to young people.

 Jake has also accumulated 18 years of experience in the construction industry, complemented by expertise in coaching communication and emotional regulation groups.
 He has further experience working in secondary education with young people with complex needs.
-Jake is committed to expanding the life chances of every young person he works with, and is now Supervisor at The Skill Mill West Sussex.
+Jake is committed to expanding the life chances of every young person he works with, and is now Supervisor at The Skill Mill Brighton

 David Edgar